pedromig/SO-Project/README.md

 # SO-Project
-Project for the Operating Systems subject
+Project for the Information Theory subject of the Informatics engineering course @University of Coimbra
+# Collaborators
+  - Miguel Rabuge